-Peak operation is estimated to generate a maximum of 70 trips per day (Appendix E).
+Peak operation is estimated to generate a maximum of 72 trips per day (Appendix E).
 The composting facility estimates it will have approximately 20 service/delivery trucks per day from September through December and an average of 10 trucks per day for the remainder of the year.
-Therefore, it is estimated that there will be at most 40 service/delivery trips per day.
+Additionally, the Project will receive approximately 100 deliveries of gypsum additives per year.
+At most, there will be one in and out gypsum delivery per day, though deliveries will not occur daily.
+Therefore, it is estimated that there will be at most 42 service/delivery trips per day.

 In addition, the facility estimates it will have approximately five visitors on a typical weekday.
 This is ten trips per day from visitors.
 There will be a maximum of 10 employees, resulting in 20 trips commuting to and from work.
 The truck wash will be for on-site use only and not generate any trips on the surrounding roads.

 The Project is consistent with the County Circulation Element Level of Service thresholds.
 The County's policy is to maintain a minimum Level of Service (LOS) of "D" or better on all roadways.
 The thresholds are shown in Table 3-20.
-Table 3-21 shows that adding 70 trips to the Annual Average Daily Traffic Volumes (AADT) will not lower the LOS on State Route 41 or Excelsior Avenue.
+Table 3-21 shows that adding 72 trips to the Annual Average Daily Traffic Volumes (AADT) will not lower the LOS on State Route 41 or Excelsior Avenue.
 Because this increase will not result in traffic volumes exceeding LOS Threshold volumes shown in Table 3-20 of the County, the Project does not conflict with any plans or ordinances regarding the effectiveness of the circulation system.
 There is a less than significant impact.